 - June 14, 2018: U.S. Supreme Court Justices conference on the cert. petition and can take action as soon as Monday, June 18.

 - June 25, 2018: The Supreme Court grants the petition, vacates the lower court’s decision, and remands the case back to the lower court for reconsideration.

 - June 6, 2019: The Washington Supreme Court again unanimously upholds the lower court ruling, affirming the Washington Law Against Discrimination.

 - September 11, 2019: Plaintiffs file a cert. petition for the second time with the U.S. Supreme Court.

 - January 10, 2020: The U.S. Supreme Court distributes this case for conference but takes no action.
 It later distributes the case for its conferences on January 17, January 24, and February 21, 2020.

-Last Updated April 8, 2020U.S.
+Last Updated November 2021U.S.
 Supreme Court Docket ACLU Case Page